BlueGranite/Microsoft-R-Resources/README.md

 ###SQL Server 2016
 The SQL Server R Services sample files utilize introductory R examples with the new Wide World Importers DW database.
-The demo utilizes a basic source query from the Fact.Orders table and
+The demo utilizes a basic source query from the Fact.Orders table.

 In order to work through eveything in the demo, you will need:

 +Access to the RevoScaleR functions (i.e. by installing Microsoft R Client)